Yogi Berra Stadium: History

-Yogi Berra Stadium has a capacity of 5,000 persons with permanent seating of 3,784 people and lawn seating which holds an additional 1,500.
+Yogi Berra Stadium has a seating capacity of 3,784 and a lawn seating that holds over 1,200 people, bringing the total capacity to 5,000.
 It is capable of holding overflow crowds with standing room and grass seating available in right field.
 These tickets are sold only in the event of an anticipated large crowd, such as on holidays or fireworks nights.

 Construction of the stadium was done in conjunction with another venue on the Montclair State campus.
 Floyd Hall, a resident of Montclair who was then serving as chief executive officer of Kmart, donated money to the university in order to build an ice arena, which is known as Floyd Hall Arena and is a multi-use facility that several of the area's high school hockey teams call home, and a new baseball stadium for Montclair State's team to replace their previous venue, Pittser Field.
 Around this time the Northeast League, an independent minor baseball league, was looking for a team to replace the Bangor Blue Ox, which had folded.
 Hall bought into the league shortly thereafter and founded the Jackals, who were promptly given use of the new stadium once it was able to open.
 It was decided to name the stadium after Hall of Fame New York Yankees catcher Yogi Berra, who called Montclair home during his playing days and managerial career with the Yankees and their crosstown rivals, the New York Mets.